rangle/webpack-workshop-part-two/slides/src/content/5-code-splitting.md

 ## Introduction

-- Intermediate build products (collections of modules) are called **chunks** and final build files (also colletions of modules) are **bundles**
-- Two main purposes for code-splitting in Webpack which results in two types of code-splitting
+- Two types of code-splitting in webpack
 - Resource splitting (to improve Parallel loading and Caching)
-  - Specify split points in configuration
-  - Split JS code into different bundles (like application and vendor) to aid Caching
-  - Portions of the code that don't change much (like vendor code) can be stored in seperate bundle and held in cache longer
-  - For multi-page apps can split the JS into multiple bundles, each bundle to be loaded with the appropriate page
-  - Split CSS from JS improving cacheability of the CSS and allowing it to be loaded in parallel with the JS
-- On-demand splitting
+- On-demand splitting87ru
-  - Specify split points in application logic to allow on-demand loading of bundles as needed (e.g. load a bundle when routing or on another event)
-  - Uses `require.ensure()` or `import()` to specify split-points, webpack splits the modules and dependencies inside into a new chunk
+  - Specify split-points in app logic for on-demand loading, webpack splits the modules and dependencies inside into a new chunk
 - Both splitting approaches allow splitting code into bundles to improve page load time (a bundle loaded quickly to allow some content to be shown sooner, and another bundle loaded later for less urgent code)
-- Can use with `CommonsChunkPlugin` to reduce code-size (reduce code redundancy and move it to single chunk), and/or `DllPlugin`/`DllReferencePlugin` for build-time performance (store/use cached built vendor/library bundles)
+- Can use with `CommonsChunkPlugin` to reduce code-size (reduce code redundancy and move it to single chunk)
+- Or can use `DllPlugin`/`DllReferencePlugin` for better build-time performance (store/cache built vendor library bundles)

 ---